laurenchen0631/English-Learning/category/common_phrase.md

 - in step with 與..一致 == in agreement with someone or something
 	- She is very much in step with the times.
 	- Gasoline prices rose in step with oil prices.
++ sea change 完全的改變 == a complete change
+	- There will have to be a sea change in people's attitudes if public transport is ever to replace the private car.

 ## Question
 - cast doubt on sth/sb 使人質疑
 	- New evidence has cast doubt on the guilty verdict.